Challenge 2: SME R&D Support Programme

 Creative R&D SME Programme Manager

-- Strategic programme management
+- Multi-sector and multi-disciplinary programme management

 Kathryn has extensive experience and expertise in knowledge exchange, working across all sectors and varying size of organisation.
 Having a background in project and partnership management and qualified with a degree in business, she is highly proficient in fostering, securing funding and leading partnerships to enable effective knowledge transfer between industry, education and policy stakeholders.
 Core skills and competences include: